MAY OFFERING: Mother’s Day at RTR – Eleemosynary

 WHERE: Blackfish Gallery, 420 NW 9th Ave, Portland Oregon 97209

+Eleemosynary runs Friday and Saturday, May 10 and 11 at Blackfish Gallery, 420 NW 9th Ave in Portland.
+The show starts at 8PM and run about an hour.
 Admission is $10.00, cash or check only.
-Reservations are strongly encouraged, and walk-ins should arrive by 7:30pm.
-All reserved seats will be released to walk-ins at 7:55pm sharp.
-For information and ticket reservations: 971-266-3787.
+Reservations are strongly encouraged, and walk-ins should arrive by 7:30P.
+All reserved seats will be released to walk-ins at 7:55P sharp.
+For information and ticket reservations: 971-266-3787, or email@example.com.

 Readers Theatre Repertory (RTR) was founded in 2001 to tell “small stories with big ideas at their heart”, tales that alternately amuse, confront, assuage and inspire.
 Using one-act plays as the text, the company focuses on intimate human relationships to explore universal themes.
 Through these stories and through educational outreach and affordable ticket prices, RTR is committed to developing, expanding and diversifying Portland’s theatrical audiences.
 The company’s mainstage season performs at Blackfish Gallery in Portland’s Pearl District.
 For more information about RTR, visit https://readerstheatrerep.com/ or on Facebook at https://www.facebook.com/pages/Readers-Theare-Repertory/124232100940070